harishch4/harishch4.github.io/_posts/2026-08-12-cache-fundamentals-and-way-locking.md

 | 4 | 0 |
 | 5 | 1 |

-Blocks 0 and 4 both map to Set 0.
-This means multiple memory blocks may compete for space in the same set.
+Block 0 and block 4 both map to Set 0.
+The mapping makes lookup fast because the address tells the hardware where to search.
+It also creates a new problem: several blocks can want the same set even when other parts of the cache are free.

-## What Is a Cache Way?

-If a set held only one line, every new block mapping to that set would replace the old one.
-To reduce this conflict, a set can contain multiple line slots.
+If Set 0 could hold only one line, accessing blocks 0 and 4 alternately would cause them to evict each other repeatedly.
+We need more than one possible home inside each set.

+## Ways Give a Set More Than One Choice

+Let us give every set four line slots instead of one.
 Each slot is called a **way**.

-A four-way set-associative cache has four possible slots in every set:

 | Set | Way 0 | Way 1 | Way 2 | Way 3 |
 |---:|---|---|---|---|